carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ~~~
 {: .source}

-The input file name can also be defined using a variable reference as shown below:
+The input file name can also be defined using a variable reference, `path sample`, as shown below:

 ~~~
-reads = Channel.fromPath( 'data/ggal/*.fq' )
+reads = Channel.fromPath( 'data/yeast/reads/*.fq.gz' )

 process foo {
     input: